calipark1213/3340FinalProject/README.md

 | $50,000 - $74,999 | 5 |
 | $75,000 or greater per year  | 6 |

-We will be using the techniques we learned from Math/Stat3340, which includes performing simple/multiple linear regression, calculating maximum likelihood, residual analysis, analysis of variance, etc. These techniques will be discussed further in the methods section.

-## Data Description
 Data years: 2011,2013,2015
 Removed irrelevant columns, remaining columns include year,state,obesity percentage,fruit percentage,veg percentage,income,location,income2
 year only includes 2011, 2013, 2015 since the rest of data did not have enough data points for our analysis.
 Moved obesity, fruit, vegetable percentage to one column for every income level.

-## Methods
+## Data Description (must contain data visualizations that are properly labelled and explained)

+## Methods (must contain a complete description of all analysis tools used)
 We will be defining the consumption of fruit and vegetables as our two main predictor variables, x<sub>1</sub> and x<sub>2</sub> respectively, and fit a linear regression model to determine if it has an affect on obesity rates.
 Before we fit the model, we begin by normalizing the predictor variables by taking the mean and subtracting it from each point to allow easier interpretation and to reduce variability.

-## Results
+## Results (all figures should be properly labelled and discussed)
 We begin with scatterplots to get a general visualization of the data we are working with.

 #### Figure 1.1: Less than one fruit per day VS Rate of obesity (Normalized) <br/>